David Guetta

-Pierre David Guetta (/fr/; born 7 November 1967) is a French electronic music producer and DJ.
-He has sold over 10 million albums and 65 million singles globally, with more than 30 billion streams on Spotify.
-Guetta was voted the number one DJ in the DJ Mag Top 100 DJs polls in 2011, 2020, 2021, 2023 and 2025.
+Pierre David Guetta (/fr/; born 7 November 1967) is a French DJ and record producer.
+He has sold over 10 million albums and 65 million singles globally, with more than 40 billion streams on Spotify.
+Guetta was voted the number one DJ in the DJ Mag Top 100 DJs polls in 2011, 2020, 2021, 2023, and 2025.
 In 2013, Billboard ranked his song "When Love Takes Over" (featuring Kelly Rowland) as the number one dance-pop collaboration of all time.

 He released his debut album, Just a Little More Love, in 2002.
 Later, he released Guetta Blaster (2004) and Pop Life (2007).
 Guetta achieved mainstream success with his fourth album One Love (2009), which included his breakthrough singles "When Love Takes Over" (featuring Kelly Rowland), "Gettin' Over You" (with Chris Willis featuring Fergie and LMFAO), "Sexy Bitch" (featuring Akon) and "Memories" (featuring Kid Cudi); the former three reached number one in the United Kingdom.
 His fifth album, Nothing but the Beat (2011), was met with continued success, containing the hit singles "Where Them Girls At" (featuring Flo Rida and Nicki Minaj), "Little Bad Girl" (featuring Taio Cruz and Ludacris), "Without You" (featuring Usher), "Titanium" (featuring Sia) and "Turn Me On" (featuring Nicki Minaj).
 In 2018, he released his seventh album 7, which included twelve tracks under his alias Jack Back.
 In 2019, he announced his creation of the EDM subgenre "future rave" along with fellow producer Morten Breum; they released a collaborative extended play, New Rave in July 2020.
 In 2022, he released the single "I'm Good (Blue)" (with Bebe Rexha), which remains the third longest-running chart-topping song on the US Dance/Electronic chart.

-Guetta's accolades include two Grammy Awards, an American Music Award and a Billboard Music Award.
-In June 2021, he sold his recorded music catalog for US$100 to US$150 million.
+Guetta's accolades include two Grammy Awards, an American Music Award, six Electronic Dance Music Awards and a Billboard Music Award.
+In June 2021, he sold his recorded music catalogue for US$100 to US$150 million.